eukras/koinos/README.md

 # koinos

-A PHP library for working with:
+A PHP Composer Package (and Symphony Bundle):

 * biblical references in texts and databases, and
 * classical and Koine Greek text.

-Koinos means 'Common' in Ancient Greek; this packages contains a number of reusable services and utilities from the [Hexapla][hex] project.
+Koinos means 'Common' in Ancient Greek.
+This packages contains a number of reusable services and utilities from the [Hexapla][hex] project.

 [hex]: http://hexap.la